jackabald/TiDB-Hack-NL-repo-search/README.md

 ## Contributing 🤝
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the project's GitHub repository.

+## Getting-started-with-TiDB-Vectors
+Are you looking for implementing TiDB vectors in your application?
+Curious about getting started.
+You can definitely jump into the official docs [here](https://docs.pingcap.com/tidbcloud/vector-search-overview).

 ## License 📝
 This project is licensed under the [Apache License](https://github.com/jackabald/TiDB-Hack-NL-repo-searchblob/main/LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.